News

 We plan and act to remove the borders from science by establishing new partnerships

-The Madeira Chemistry Centre (CQM), an institution of the National Scientific and Technological System (SCTN), directly or indirectly funded through programs, projects and or actions, hereby declares that no candidate can be privileged, benefited, impaired or denied of any right or exempt of any duty on account of ancestry, age, sex, sexual orientation, marital status, family status, economic situation, education, social origin or condition, genetic heritage, reduced working capacity, disability, chronic illness, nationality, ethnic origin or race, territory of origin, language , religion, political or ideological convictions, and trade union membership.
+The Madeira Chemistry Centre (CQM), an institution of the National Scientific and Technological System (SCTN), directly or indirectly funded through programs, projects and or actions, hereby declares that no candidate can be privileged, benefited, impaired or denied of any right or exempt of any duty on account of ancestry, age, sex, sexual orientation, marital status, family status, economic situation, education, social origin or condition, genetic heritage, reduced working capacity, disability, chronic illness, nationality, ethnic origin or race, territory of origin, language, religion, political or ideological convictions, and trade union membership.

-CQM and its researchers follow:
+CQM and its researchers adhere to the following:

 What do we do?

-CQM's main goal is to make the world better by solving problems through scientific research in three main areas: health and wellness, agro-food quality and sea technologies and resources.
-We are constant improvers which why we are often looking for new researchers to join us for a research grant and bring a fresh set of eyes and ideas to help us tackle these issues.
+CQM's main goal is to make the world better by solving problems through scientific research in three main areas: health and wellness, agro-food quality and safety, and sea technologies and resources.
+We are constant improvers which is why we are often looking for new researchers to join us for a research grant and bring a fresh set of eyes and ideas to help us tackle these issues.
 However, we also offer some training internships aimed at young researchers and high-school students.
 As scientists we understand that not everyone loves science but, we want everyone to appreciate it.
 For this to happen we need to bridge the gap between people and science which is what we try to do with our science dissemination activities.
 We often open our doors to schools so that their students can have a look at what it's like to work as a researcher and to show them that chemistry is fun!
 As a small research centre we also know that it's hard to have all the equipment and techniques that we want which is why we provide our research services and equipment to other research centres, universities and corporations that might need them.